-2. A transparent rectangular base plate with a direction of travel arrow or a sighting mirror.
+2. A transparent rectangular base plate with a direction of travel arrow or a sighting mirror (a sighting mirror is highly recommended).

 - Transparency allows map features to be seen underneath the compass. - A rectangular shape provides straight edges and square angles to plot on the map.